concordia-publishing-house/abstract_importer/README.md

  * `:dry_run` (default: `false`) when set to `true`, goes through all the steps except creating the records
  * `:io` (default: `$stderr`) an IO object that is passed to the reporter
  * `:reporter` (default: `AbstractImporter::Reporter.new(io)`) performs logging in response to various events
+ * `:strategy` allows you to use alternate import strategies for particular collections (See below)